Qwlouse/pylstm/doc/source/basic.rst

 .. note::
     It is highly recommended that you always you 3 dimensional arrays as your raw data with which you build **Targets** objects, even if some dimensions are not needed.
+    You can see we did this for the MNIST dataset (:ref:`getdata`).
-For example, for sequencewise classification, you will have targets for each sequence.
+    For example, for
+    sequencewise classification, you will have targets for each sequence.
 In this case, the *masks* should be of shape (number of time steps, number of samples, 1)